Texas Hold'em Poker

 We have two cards showing (your own pocket cards), 50 unknown cards and C(50, 3) = 19600 possible combinations for the flop cards.

-Odds of improving three-of-a-kind or four-of-a-kind on the flop
+Odds of improving to one pair, three of a kind, or four of a kind on the flop

 c